 Some medical providers may also offer screening for another condition called fragile X syndrome.
-However, the American College of Medical Genetics and other professional organizations do not recommend offering screening for fragile X syndrome to all patients, unless there is a family history or another indication for doing so.
+However, the American College of Medical Genetics and other professional organizations do not recommend offering screening for fragile X syndrome to all patients, unless there is a family history or another specific reason for doing so.

-Screening for inherited forms of anemia, called hemoglobinopathies, may also be offered depending on your ethnic background and family history.
+Screening for inherited forms of anemia, called hemoglobinopathies, may also be offered depending on your ethnic background and medical/family history.

-Individuals who have Ashkenazi Jewish ancestry may also be at an increased risk for a number of genetic conditions.
+Individuals who have Ashkenazi Jewish ancestry may also be at an increased chance to be a carrier for a number of genetic conditions.